Step 1. How much money do you have coming in?

 At this stage, do not include any instalment or payment arrangements for debts or arrears.

 Use the budget sheet, which you should have already started to complete.
 The headings should help to remind you of some of your household expenses.

 As with your income, you must work out payments over the same period, so if you have decided to do a weekly budget, then make sure you convert all payments to weekly figures, if your budget is monthly, then convert all figures to monthly amounts.
 If you can’t remember how to do this, go back to Step 1.

 Here is some guidance to help you when thinking about your outgoings.

-If you receive help with your mortgage interest through Income Support, your mortgage figure should be the actual amount you have pay.
+If you receive help with your mortgage interest your mortgage figure should be the actual amount you have to pay.
 Include all capital and endowment payments as well as the interest.

 Include food, toiletries, cleaning materials.
 Remember to include trips to the local shop as well as your supermarket shop.